Skip to content

 Protein: 22 g

-Avocado toast is a popular breakfast option, but often lacks protein.
+Avocado toast is a popular breakfast option, but it often lacks protein.
 Adding cooked eggs is a simple way to boost the protein content, or for less prep, you can opt for smoked salmon.
 The combination of protein, fiber, and healthy fats in this meal makes for a filling and nutritious option that is sure to keep you satisfied all morning.
-Add greens or sliced tomato for an extra boost of nutrients, texture, and flavor.
+For an extra nutrient boost, add some greens or sliced tomato for added texture and flavor.

 Ingredients